Nick-Pearson/Nick-Pearson.github.io/_posts/2024-08-25-java-inner-classes.md

  * **It makes our compiled code slightly bigger:** Every synthetic method must be shipped as part of our application, which creates bloat
  * **It makes our code slightly worse:** Adding an extra method call could introduce some overhead, however this may have been optimised by some jvms

-The new way added in JEP 181 (2) is to introduce Inner Classes as a primary feature of the JVM.
+The new way added in [JEP 181](https://openjdk.org/jeps/181) is to introduce Inner Classes as a primary feature of the JVM.
 This extended the class file to allow the JVM to understand the relationship between nested inner and outer classes so that it could handle them correctly.

 Looking at the same example targetting Java 11